 Introduction

-[1]Bangladesh is a densely populated nation with a population exceeding 172 million [2], has consistently experienced recurring outbreaks of dengue fever, particularly during the monsoon season [3] .
+The world is confronting its largest recorded dengue outbreak, with over 6.5 million cases reported in 2023 and more than 12 million cases in 2024 as of November 18, 2024 [1].
+A substantial proportion of these cases are concentrated in South America, as well as in South and Southeast Asia.
+Bangladesh is a densely populated nation in South Asia with a population exceeding 172 million [2], has consistently experienced recurring outbreaks of dengue fever, particularly during the monsoon season [3] .
 This mosquito-borne disease, transmitted primarily by Aedes mosquitoes, has emerged as a critical public health concern, with significant surges in infections reported in 2019, 2021, 2022, and 2023 [3].
 Several factors are likely to contribute to the persistence of these outbreaks, including rapid urbanization, inadequate waste management, and climatic conditions such as heavy rainfall, flood, and high humidity, which create optimal breeding environments for mosquitoes[3–6].
 Despite initiatives aimed at controlling the spread of the disease, the country's high population density and limited healthcare infrastructure have presented substantial challenges to effectively mitigating the outbreaks.

 In 2023, Bangladesh witnessed its most extensive and deadliest dengue outbreak on record, marked by the highest annual tally of cases and fatalities due to dengue virus (DENV) infection [7].
 While dengue is endemic in Bangladesh, with reported cases annually since 2000 [3] the scale of the outbreak in 2023 is staggering and alarming.
 Recent years have seen a concerning uptick in dengue cases in Bangladesh, with over 82% of the total cases (n=202,425) and 69% of deaths (n=550) reported in the past five years (2018-2022) [2].
 Historically, most of the dengue cases in Bangladesh have been reported in urban areas, with a particular concentration in the capital city of Dhaka [8] except in some years (e.g., 2019) when almost half of the cases were reported from outside Dhaka [9].
-Sporadic dengue cases were documented in Dhaka in the 1960s, preceding the significant outbreak in 2000 in major cities, including Dhaka, Chattogram, and Khulna.
-[5,8].
+Sporadic dengue cases were documented in Dhaka in the 1960s, preceding the significant outbreak in 2000 in major cities, including Dhaka, Chattogram, and Khulna [5,8].
 Serological studies conducted across the country demonstrated substantial spatial heterogeneity in seropositivity with seroprevalence ranging from as high as 88% in urban Chattogram to as low as 3% in rural Maulvibazar in Sylhet division [10].
 In the capital city Dhaka, the seropositivity of DENV ranged from 36 to 85% [10].
 A recent study investigated the 2022-2023 dengue outbreak in Bangladesh, analysing its characteristics, spatial distribution, and contributing factors.
 Dhaka and Chittagong emerged as major epicenters with higher caseloads and mortality [11].

 Aedes aegypti, the primary vector of the dengue virus is known for its preference for urban and suburban environments [12].
 Several factors contribute to this affinity for urban areas including the presence of artificial containers, human habitation and blood hosts, microclimate in urban areas, and adaptability [12].
 On the other hand, Aedes albopictus, the second important vector of the dengue virus exhibits a broader habitat range including rural and urban areas [13].
 Other factors that affect the spread of the dengue virus are urbanization, population density, rainfall, waste management and water distribution systems, and temperature [14].
 As Bangladesh has recently experienced a country-wide distribution of dengue cases, it is important to understand the factors that affect the geographical distribution of dengue cases in Bangladesh.
 In this study, we aim to characterize the geographical transmission of dengue virus infection and identify the factors affecting the dispersion of dengue cases in Bangladesh.